Emengkeng/eventop/docs/v2_yield.md

 ```
 1. Check vault buffer vs target (10-15%)
 2. If buffer < 10%:
-   - Withdraw from Kamino to top up
+   - Withdraw from Jup to top up
 3. If buffer > 20%:
-   - Deposit excess to Kamino
+   - Deposit excess to Jup
 4. Single transaction for entire protocol
 ```